DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

 ## Step 4.
 Privacy settings for camera and mic access

 In  the `Info.plist` file, make sure to add the Privacy Settings for both the camera and the microphone in order for the device to access them.
 Also check that minimum iOS version is `9.3`.
-And verify in project properties that build target is `Armv7 + AMD64`, lib is NOT supported `Armv7s as a target`
+And verify the project properties build target is `Armv7 + AMD64`, the library does not support `Armv7s` as a target.

 ![plist.png](images/plist.png)